supervisely-ecosystem/unpack-anyshape/README.md

 - Keypoints (graphs) - sets of vertices connected by edges
 - AnyShape (will be explained below)

 For example, objects of class **Bitmap** can be labeled with the following instruments: brush + eraser, pen, polygon, SmartTool.
 Whatever instrument is used, objects always are saved as masks (raster).

 ### What is AnyShape class?

 Let's concider the following case: semantic segmentation of cars.
-You want to label cars with SmartTool ()
+In most cases you would like to label cars faster with SmartTool (NN that integrated to labeling interface and produces masks).
+If SmartTool produces inaccurate predictions you will label objects manually with Polygonal tool.
+So, you want to label objects of class **car** with absolutely different instruments: polygonal tool (vector) and SmartTool (raster).
+How to do it?

+**First option**: Create two separate classes: **car_bitmap** with shape **Bitmap** and **car_polygon** with shape **Polygon**.
+Thus SmartTool objects will have class **car_bitmap** and polygonal objects will have class **car_polygon**.
+The main drawback: this approach doubles up the number of classes and later (before NN training) you have to merge class pairs to a single one anyway.
+And what if you have tens or even hundreds of classes?

+**Second option**: Create class **car** with shape **AnyShape**.
+It means that you can use all annotation instruments to label objects.
+The main drawback: your labeling team have to understand annotation requirements well (for example, you expect polygons bug get rectangles ¯\_(ツ)_/¯).